TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/Roadshow-Caldova/caldova01.md

-# 1. Envisioning Session Using Whiteboarding to Solve Caldova Business Problem
+# 1. Envisioning Session Using Whiteboarding to solve Caldova Business Problem

 ## What the Whiteboarding experience is?